kybeen0521/kriging_practice/README.md

 ## 📌 Overview
 This repository provides a Python pipeline for geostatistical analysis using Ordinary Kriging.
 It covers everything from grid setup, semivariogram modeling, ordinary kriging interpolation, to visualization.
+This original kriging repository author wrote it 15 ye4ars ago so

 The workflow consists of four main modules: